-- 1. portfolio evaluation by the Superintendent or designee; - 2. demonstrated performance in courses taken at other public or private accredited schools;

-- 3. demonstrated proficiencies on nationally-normed standardized subject area, assessments; - 4. demonstrated proficiencies on the FSA; or - 5. written review of the criteria utilized for a given subject provided by the former school.
+- 1. portfolio evaluation by the Superintendent or designee; - 2. demonstrated performance in courses taken at other public or private accredited schools; - 3. demonstrated proficiencies on nationally-normed standardized subject area, assessments; - 4. demonstrated proficiencies on the FSA; or - 5. written review of the criteria utilized for a given subject provided:" by the former school.

-Students must be provided at least ninety (90) days from date of transfer to prepare for assessments.
+Students must be provided at least ninety (90) days from date of transfer to prepare for assessments outlined in paragraphs (3) (c) and (d) of this rule if required.